The great wines and wine regions of Spain

-Are from the Torres Bodegas and are all reasonable priced and excellent quality.
+Are from the Torres Bodegas and are all reasonably priced and excellent quality.

 Gran Sangre de Toro ( Red) .
 The best Garnacha, Cariñena and Syrah grapes are used to produce Gran Sangre de Toro.
 All the exuberant aroma traditionally found in an intense, ripe red wine, with a sensual background of fine spices in good balance with perfumed notes reminiscent of blackberries.
 Full, long finish on the palate

 Reserva Real: Intense deep mahogany red colour.
 On the nose this wine is intense, complex and very fruity (blackberry and raspberry jams).
 There are clear signs of oak in a series of toasted aromas (toasted almonds and toasted bread) and a slight hint of smoke over a spicy background of cloves and bay leaf.

 Gran Caronas: The rich, sensual aroma is typical of the grape varieties recalling small red and blackberries (cherries and blackcurrants), green coffee beans and licorice.

 The main wine-producing regions in central Spain include La Mancha, Valdepeñas, Jumilla, Almansa, Valencia, Mentrida, Mondejar, Manchuelo and Pagos.

 The dominating region here though is La Mancha, home to Don Quixote and his sidekick Sancho Panza, now one of the oldest wine-producing regions in Spain.
 Wines exported from La Mancha have steadily increased in sales over the last decade.